Julius Eastman: Notable performances and discography

+In September 2019, festival Musica in Strasbourg (France) presented the composer's three pieces for four pianos performed by Melaine Dalibert, Stéphane Ginsburgh, Nicolas Horvath and Wilhem Latchoumia.
+The concert was recorded and published by Sub Rosa.

-In October 2019, Sacrum Profanum festival in Krakow presented "Holy Presence of Joan D'Arc" with "Prelude" and premiered another commissioned version of "Evil Nigger", this time arranged by Piotr Peszat for four accordions, performed by Rafał Łuc and Maciej Frąckiewicz.
+In October 2019, the Sacrum Profanum festival in Krakow presented The Holy Presence of Joan D'Arc with Prelude and premiered another commissioned version of Evil Nigger, this time arranged by Piotr Peszat for four accordions, performed by Rafał Łuc and Maciej Frąckiewicz.

-In February 2020, the American piano sextet Grand Band, performed "Gay Guerilla" in the Peak Debut Series at Montclair State University, featuring six grand pianos played by Erika Dohi, David Friend, Paul Kerekes, Blair McMillen, Lisa Moore and Isabelle O'Connell.
+In February 2020, the American piano sextet Grand Band, performed Gay Guerilla in the Peak Debut Series at Montclair State University, featuring six grand pianos played by Erika Dohi, David Friend, Paul Kerekes, Blair McMillen, Lisa Moore, and Isabelle O'Connell.

+In the summer of 2021, Davóne Tines and ten cellists recorded Eastman’s The Holy Presence of Joan d’Arc at Looking Glass Arts, in West Fulton, New York.

-In October 2021 Eastman was the subject of BBC Radio 3's Composer of the Week.
+In October 2021, Eastman was the subject of BBC Radio 3's Composer of the Week.

 Eastman's piece Crazy Nigger was featured in three performances in late 2021 and early 2022 presented by the Rudolfinum Gallery and the Czech Philharmonic in Prague, Czech Republic.

-The Ojai Music Festival, running from June 9 to June 12, 2022, in Ojai California, will feature several works by Eastman.
+The 2021 Ojai Music Festival in Ojai California featured several works by Eastman.

 British electronic musician Loraine James released an album inspired by Eastman's work on October 7, 2022.

 On December 2, 2022, Helsinki-based record label Frozen Reeds announced the first ever vinyl run for a 1974 recording of Femenine by the S.E.M.
 Ensemble with Eastman on piano, due for release May 30, 2023.
 The recording was remastered from the original high-definition tape transfer by Jim O'Rourke at his Steamroom studio in Japan.
 The release features republished liner notes written by Eastman and Mary Jane Leach.

+In April 2023, the Cleveland Orchestra, conducted by Franz Welser-Möst, performed Eastman's Symphony No. II.
+The UK Premiere of Symphony No. II was given at a BBC Proms concert on 24 August 2024 by the BBC Symphony Orchestra, conducted by Dalia Stasevska.

+In August 2024, Melbourne-based Astra Chamber Music Society gave the Australian premiere of four of Eastman's works in a concert dedicated to his music.